cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/get-started/control-install.md

 Currently, there isn't a way to block the new Outlook from being installed before it's first installed as a replacement for the Mail & Calendar app.
 If you prefer not to have new Outlook show up on your organization's devices, you can remove it after it's installed as part of the update.

-To remove it, follow the instructions in [Remove-AppxProvisionedPackage](/powershell/module/dism/remove-appxprovisionedpackage) to remove the app package using the *PackageName* parameter value `Microsoft.OutlookForWindows`.
-Once uninstalled, new Outlook won't be readded as part of a Windows update.
+To remove the app package, use the [Remove-AppxProvisionedPackage](/powershell/module/dism/remove-appxprovisionedpackage) cmdlet with the *PackageName* parameter value `Microsoft.OutlookForWindows`.
+After removal, Windows updates won't reinstall new Outlook.

 Use the following command in Windows PowerShell: